-Sonos speakers have no trouble connecting to Wi-Fi all alone.
+Sonos have no trouble connecting to wireless set up all alone.
 In case you have a few technology devices, Wi-Fi can support that.

 Now, in this technology era when a single person owns a tablet, smartphone, laptop, and smart TV makes it harder than before for the Sonos sound system to connect because of the burden of technology waves.

-If you’re stuck between getting Sonos bridge or boost, choose boost, not because is way better, but because it’s released 9 years later than the bridge.
+If you’re stuck between getting Bridge or Boost, choose boost, not because is way better, but because it’s released 9 years later than the bridge.
 Plus, Sonos bridge and boost serve the same purpose.
 They have pretty much the same functionality.

-Note that Sonos bridge is discontinued by manufacturers.
+Note that the old Sonos Bridge is discontinued by manufacturers.

 What is Sonos Bridge?

 Bridge was released back in 2005.
 The role of this device is to connect to the router and ensure you get no interruption in your Sonos sound system.
 It creates a dedicated wi-fi network ethernet connectivity when you have a poor internet connection.

 Boost is more updated version of Bridge and is released back in 2014.
 To provide reliable and uninterrupted network connection if your internet is working slowly to support the Sonos speakers.

 Pointing out the Differences: Sonos Bridge vs Sonos Boost